schanur/cycle-breaker/README.md

 ## Supported programming languages

 * C
 * C++
 * Shell scripts

 Support for Python and Ruby is planned for the next version.
 Need another language supported?
 Tell me!

 ## Features

 * Switch between JSON and human readable formating
 * Found cyclic references are printed in a format similar to that of a stack trace
 * Heuristic programming language detection if source file has no file suffix

+## Limitations

+* Only the first cycle gets found, even if more than one cycle exists

 ## How does it work

-Cyclic referencing in a directed graph is relatively easy to find using a depth search algorithm.
-When entering a new file recursively, you can either check whether the file has already been searched or simply descend and check whether a global recursive limit has been exceeded.
-Cycle-Breaker is currently using the second approach.
+Cyclic referencing in a directed graph is easy to detect using a depth search algorithm.
+When entering a new file recursively, you check if the file has beed visited before.
+If yes, a cycle is found.